armbian/documentation/docs/User-Guide_Allwinner_overlays.md

 Most in-circuit and GPIO based interfaces (SPI, I2C, I2S, UART, ...) don't have a mechanism for detecting and identifying devices connected to the bus, so Linux kernel has to be told explicitly about the device and its configuration details.

-Also from the Linux kernel maintainer perspective any interface like USB or analog audio that is wired to soldering pads or a pin header instead of a USB socket or 3.5mm jack should be left disabled by default.

 While Device Tree is a way of describing hardware configuration to the kernel, Device Tree overlays are a way for modifying the DT in order to provide the kernel and kernel drivers with details about external devices or to activate interfaces disabled by default.

-From mainline Linux kernel perspective all unused in-circuit type interfaces should be disabled by default and all pins muxed with those interfaces should be available as standard GPIOs.
+Note: from the Linux kernel maintainer perspective all unused in-circuit type interfaces that use GPIO pins should be disabled by default and all pins on pin headers or soldering pads should be configured as standard GPIOs.

+Note: from the Linux kernel maintainer perspective all dedicated interfaces like USB, Ethernet or analog audio that are wired to soldering pads or a pin headers instead of specialized sockets (like USB socket, Ethernet socket or 3.5mm jack) should be left disabled by default.

 ### Armbian specific notes